MutukuSharlene/airbnb_clone/README.md

 # 🚀 The Airbnb  Clone 🚀

-> This project was built using ReactJS, Node, Material UI for icons and stlying and Firebase for hosting 🚀.
+> This project was built using ReactJS, Node, Material UI for icons and styling and Firebase for hosting 🚀.

 >🎉🎉 This application is a demo clone no rights reserved 🎉🎉.